conceptacherono/Ghananian-Names/README.md

 Setup Instructions and Installation
 To run the application in your terminal:

-Clone or download the repository.https://github.com/conceptacherono/Independent-portfolio.git Open terminal command line then navigate to the root folder of the application. "cd Independent-portfolio.git" Open "index.html" on your browser.
+Clone or download the repository.https://conceptacherono.github.io/Ghananian-Names/ Open terminal command line then navigate to the root folder of the application. "cd Ghananian Namss.git" Open "index.html" on your browser.
 Development
 Want to contribute?
 Great!